kutysam/kind-nginx-prom/README.md

 # Introduction

+This project simply creates a kind cluster, ingress-nginx, prometheus, 2 test k8s apps with ingresses, health-checks, load testing and eventually exportation of nginx metrics to csv format.

 ## Pre-requisites

 Do note that all commands specified must be ran at the root of this directory.

-1. OS should be linux Ubuntu Version 18
+1. OS must be UBUNTU.
+Ideal Version is 18.
-   1. If you want to use other distros, you have to install docker / kubectl in your own way)
+   1. If you want to use other distros
+      1. You have to install docker / kubectl in your own way)
+      1. Modification of certain scripts is a must due to the apt repo.
 1. Architecture must be amd64.
+1. Ideal approach would be for the prerequisites to be packaged into a image like AMI image.

-### The following commands require sudo access as we will be moving the files to `/usr/local/bin` directory
+### [PRE-REQ] The following commands require sudo access as we will be moving the files to `/usr/local/bin` directory

 1. [Docker](https://docs.docker.com/engine/install/ubuntu/)
    1. Required to create KinD clusters.